The Power of Good D

 The hardest part of pinpointing imbalance is all of the things you have made your norm to support it.
 These norms have become your emotional support that can be accessed immediately for temporary relief in the form of the D. The problem is you begin to automatically gravitate toward the immediate temporary fix which pulls you farther from the internal journey; the long-term solution.

 The great part is as swiftly as your switch flips and bangs will flop in the wind; the decision can be made to substitute one D for a new D- DEDICATION.
-And since the more good D you have the better, add in DETERMINATION, DISCERNMENT, DEVOTION, being DELIBERATE, and DISCIPLINE and rotate them in and out of your newly developing mindset as necessary.
+And since the better D you have the better, add in DETERMINATION, DISCERNMENT, DEVOTION, being DELIBERATE, and DISCIPLINE and rotate them in and out of your newly developing mindset as necessary.
 The ultimate D’s, your DIVINE DESIGN await you stepping into the purpose for your creation.
 So even if your distractions are not on this list pause, do a foundation check, and list what your distractions are.

 What are your plans to face them?
 What’s your strategy to keep you moving forward?
 What will you put in place of your poisonous D to make space for your fortifying D?
 Do you need help?
 What options have you considered?
-The boost you want requires you choosing which D you will let in next.
+The boost you want requires you to choose which D you will let in next.